TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2022-07-08-new-in-devnite.md

 by DevNite Team

 Here is a overview of things coming in our ext game updates:

+# Open-World
+Yea that's right, we add an open world mode in the future.
+Complete missions to earn Money and get a job for an Apartment and more!

 ## Trains
 We add trains soon.
 There is currently one model series: